Personal Load Carrying Equipment: History

-To overcome the common problems with canvas materials, such as shrinking and accelerated decomposition in damp climate conditions, arctic climate conditions or constant exposure to wet terrain, military load bearing systems, outside of the range of use by the British Armed Forces, had been revised to incorporate or be produced of newer and tougher synthetic materials.
+To address the common issues with canvas materials, such as shrinking and accelerated degradation in damp climates, arctic conditions, or prolonged exposure to wet terrain, military load-bearing systems—beyond those used by the British Armed Forces—have been redesigned to include or be made from newer and more durable synthetic materials.

-During the Vietnam War, the United States Armed Forces had introduced and serviced the M-1967 Modernized Load-Carrying Equipment (MLCE) in 1968 and later the All-purpose Lightweight Individual Carrying Equipment (ALICE) in 1974.
+During the Vietnam War, the United States Armed Forces had introduced and serviced the M-1967 modernized load-carrying equipment (MLCE) in 1968 and later the all-purpose lightweight individual carrying equipment (ALICE) in 1974.
 Both systems had incorporated non-decomposing synthetic fabrics and were produced of highly durable nylon.

-Following this influential lead and reconsidering the progression and renewal of military load bearing systems around the world, Britain developed 72 Pattern webbing, which mainly consisted of two ammunition pouches, to be worn on the front and a field pack, to be worn on the back, made of Polyurethane-coated nylon and Butyl rubber.
+Following this influential lead and reconsidering the progression and renewal of military load bearing systems around the world, Britain developed 72 pattern webbing, which mainly consisted of two ammunition pouches, to be worn on the front and a field pack, to be worn on the back, made of Polyurethane-coated nylon and Butyl rubber.
 This system was never generally issued but was a Troop Trials Equipment.

 The National People's Army (Nationale Volksarmee) of the German Democratic Republic designed and introduced the Uniformtrageversuch 85–90 (UTV 85–90), resembling, with the exception of the clothing system, a modified duplicate of the British Type 58 Pattern webbing, inheriting very similar features in appearance and function.
 The shoulder harness was of identical design, the belt had featured the use of identical buckles and 58 Pattern C-hooks had been incorporated in all components.
 Complementary items, such as pouches, had been changed in design and size, to meet Warsaw Pact requirements.
-The webbing system and components were produced of more robust Nylon and featured the Strichtarn camouflage pattern.
+The webbing system and components were produced of more robust nylon and featured the Strichtarn camouflage pattern.
 Whilst this late improvement was observed by the British Armed Forces and being found to be an affront, especially against the British Army of the Rhine (BAOR), no further considerations have been made, as the testing of prototypic PLCE equipment was already underway.

-Patterns
+Variants

-85 Pattern
+85 pattern

 Developments resumed with the progression of the firearms development and introduction of the SA80 family of British small arms.
-Trials of experimental PLCE webbing and Combat Body Armour (CBA) were conducted with selected units in 1984 and 1985.
+Trials of experimental PLCE webbing and combat body armour (CBA) were conducted with selected units in 1984 and 1985.
 Being very similar to the first standard issue PLCE webbing system, it used snaps of proprietary design for closure on all pouches.